atefehmohseni/atefehmohseni/README.md

 ### Hi there 👋

-- 🔭 I am Atefeh, a graduate student researcher at University of California, Santa Barbara.
+- 🔭 I am Atefeh, a graduate researcher at University of California, Santa Barbara.
 My research focus on security and blockchain.

 - 🌱 I’m currently learning about security protocols in Ethereum.

 - 😄 Pronouns: She/Her

 - ⚡ Fun fact: I need to know the story behind the products I use!
-Like Robinhood app, my cleasnser or even my car!

 ## Technical Skills
 <p float="left">